Trump blasts 'Squad' as 'weak,' 'insecure' after slamming news report

 The Post reported that Trump's allies sought to reframe the debate away from racism and toward the congresswomen's viewpoints, which have come under fire on the right and among the more moderate members of the left.

+Miller said he could not "disagree more" that the president had stoked racial animus, from his questioning former President Barack Obama's birthplace to his attacks on the congresswomen.

+"I fundamentally disagree with the view that if you disagree with somebody, and they happen to be of a different color of skin, that that makes it a racial criticism," he said.

-Speaking at a town hall event in Queens on Saturday, Ocasio-Cortez said the president's recent comments coupled with the "send her back" chant made clear "this is not about immigration at all."
+Speaking at a town hall event in the Queens area of New York on Saturday, Ocasio-Cortez said the president's recent comments, coupled with the "send her back" chant, made it clear that "this is not about immigration at all."